 Death: A Time to Mourn for Children

-Today’s society so prides itself on its ability to overcomediversity that it often fails to recognize or acknowledge the unique practices and methods of funeral and grieving practices.
-In this way, the general culture also fails to support grief; the very process which helps people cope and grow throughthe despair of loss.
+Today's society so prides itself on its ability to welcome diversity,but so often fails to recognize or acknowledge the unique practices and methods of funeral and grieving practices.
+In this way, the general culture also fails to support grief; the very process which helps children cope and grow throughthe despair of loss.

 Courtesy of